• Skip to primary navigation

 sauteed small diced shallots with chopped garlic and rosemary in a stainless steel frying pan mixed with Baharat seasoning being mixed with a wooden spoon for the sauteed small diced shallots with chopped garlic and rosemary in a frying pan recipe.

-Add the spice blend to the dry pan and allow the spices to toast to boost flavor.
+Add the spice blend to the dry pan and toast the spices to boost flavor.

 a thick paste being stirred with a wooden spoon in a stainless steel frying pan.